informalsystems/hermes/relayer-framework/docs/technical_background.md

 ```

 For demo purpose, we first define a `SimpleTime` trait that provides an
 `is_daytime` method to tell whether the a time value is in daytime.
-For
-practical purposes, `SimpleTime` also provides a `duration_since` method
-that can compare the time that has passed between two time values.

 Following that, we define a `TimeContext` trait that provides a `now` method
 to fetch the current time from the context.
 Notice that the associated type
 `Time` does _not_ implement `SimpleTime`.
 This is so that we can learn how